juliosong/blog/_posts/2020-06-28-a-new-application-of-category-theory-in-linguistics-part-1.md

 ![a typical Chomskyan tree](/assets/images/chomskyan-tree.png){:width="45%"}

-Here VP is the lexical or core semantic projection, while all the other projections above VP---including vP for agent-licensing, TP for tenses, and CP for [complementizers](https://en.wikipedia.org/wiki/Complementizer)---are considered extensions of it, hence the term "extended projection."
+An example sentence with this structure is *What did John eat?* Here VP (e.g., *eat cookies*) is the lexical or core semantic projection, while all the other projections above VP---including vP for agent-licensing (e.g., *John*), TP for tenses (e.g., past tense), and CP for [complementizers](https://en.wikipedia.org/wiki/Complementizer) and clause typing (e.g., interrogation)---are considered extensions of it, hence the term "extended projection."

 Importantly, in the context of an extended projection, which type projects first and which projects next is not random but follows some semirigid **ordering.** There are debates as to what the exact ordering is, but here I merely emphasize the point that there **exists** some kind of order relation among grammatical types, which is sufficient for my category-theoretic modeling.